IronFoundry/if_release/README.md

 ### To install a Iron Foundry Warden/DEA release package on a Windows server:

+#### Note: Avoid installing Iron Foundry with user that has a spaces in their username.

 -	On a separate VM, install a new copy of Windows Server 2012.
 -	Execute the ironfoundry_0.0.0.exe self-extracting archive on the server.
 This location will be the run-time location of the services.
 We recommend placing the self-extracting archive in a directory outside of the home directory such as C:\IF_Install.
 -	Run `install-prerequisites.ps1` to install the Iron Foundry prerequisites.
 If you specified a release version, you will need to run install-prerequisites.ps1 with the specific version specified, then restart the console to pick up the new environment variables.